 The fix to Xn/X2 interface may be different.
 Unlike NG interface, E1 interface and F1 interface, each “Xn/X2 node” may initiate the TNL binding update when it detects the SCTP failure.
 However, current specification only describes how the TNL binding update is performed for NG interface, F1 interface and E1 interface, but not for Xn interface and X2 interface.
 We suggest add the description for how to perform TNL binding update for Xn interface and X2 interface.
 For example,

+The XnAP UE TNLA binding is a binding between a XnAP UE association and a specific TNL association for a given UE.
+After the XnAP UE TNLA binding is created, the NG-RAN node1 or the NG-RAN node2 can update the UE TNLA binding by sending the XnAP message for the UE to the peer NG-RAN node via a different TNLA.
+The peer NG-RAN node shall update the XnAP UE TNLA binding with the new TNLA.

 Proposal 2: add the description on how the TNL binding update is performed in Xn interface.